lebleuciel/greencitytask/README.md

 # Greencity task

-This project implements a system of two microservices using Golang that communicate via the Kafka message broker.
+This project involves the implementation of two microservices in Golang that communicate via the Kafka message broker.
+The first microservice acts as a producer, while the second microservice is a consumer.

+## Consumer and Producer Microservices Explanation
+This Go program sets up a Kafka consumer.
+It listens for messages from a Kafka topic named "greencity-topic" on partitions 0, 1, 2, and 3.
+When a message arrives, it checks if the message consists of specific allowed words like "Green," "City," "Tehran," and others.
+If the message contains only these allowed words, it's considered verified.
+The consumer collects and verifies messages from different partitions, and if a complete message is obtained across partitions, it prints a verification log.
+This program uses the IBM/sarama package for Kafka communication and works to ensure that messages are correctly received and verified.
 # Installation
 ## Setting Up Kafka and Zookeeper